gix-mkrspc/gix-mkrfridays-iot/README.md

 <img src="./assets/finish2.jpg" height="300">
 </div>

-> If you want to connect to another WiFi, turn off or get away from the WiFi signal you previously connected to.
-Once the NodeMCU failed to connect to WiFi, it will start "ap mode" and you can reset it from step **2.**
+> If you want to connect to another Wi-Fi, turn off or get away from the Wi-Fi signal you previously connected to.
+Once the NodeMCU failed to connect to Wi-Fi, it will start "ap mode" and you can reset it from step **2.**

 > In the future we will have other activities involving this device!
 Please see the section below, tinker and bring any ideas or changes up so we can bring that functionality to other cohort members!